docker/docs/docker-hub/repos.md

 > **Note**: You need to be signed in and have access to work with a
 > private repository.

-> **Note**: Private repositories are not currently available to search through the top-level search or `docker search`
+> **Note**: Private repositories are not currently available to search through the top-level search or `docker search`.

-You can designate collaborators and manage their access to a private repository from that repository's *Settings* page.
+You can designate collaborators and manage their access to a private repository from that repository's **Settings** page.
 You can also toggle the repository's status between public and private, if you have an available repository slot open.
 Otherwise, you can upgrade your [Docker Hub](https://hub.docker.com/account/billing-plans/) plan.